AutoMind: Adaptive Knowledgeable Agent for Automated Data Science

 \subsubsection{Knowledge Base Construction}

-Following the human expertise, we collect the top-ranked solution tricks from different competitions which expect to fully unleash the power of the existing method, as well as the papers to provide more expressive strategies when solving data science tasks.

-In machine learning tasks, minor yet effective tricks can significantly enhance model performance.
-To incorporate such human insights in our framework, we collect the discussions of top-ranked solutions.
-To be more specific, we identify all Kaggle competitions with publicly shared solutions\footnote{ We collect all Kaggle competitions with solutions using the list from \url{https://github.com/faridrashidi/kaggle-solutions}.}, and then archive both competition descriptions and the content of associated technical forum posts.
-After filtering out invalid competitions and posts, 455 Kaggle competitions with valid solutions have been collected, including 3,237 public forum posts containing top solutions.
-Then, different labels describing the competition-oriented technical categories are attached to each solution post for subsequent retrieval.
+In data science tasks, minor yet effective tricks can significantly enhance model performance.
+To incorporate such human insights in our framework, we identify all Kaggle competitions with publicly shared solutions\footnote{We collect all Kaggle competitions with solutions using the list from \url{https://github.com/faridrashidi/kaggle-solutions}.}, and then archive both competition descriptions and the content of associated technical forum posts.
+After filtering out invalid competitions and posts, we retain 3,237 public forum posts that offer valid solutions for 455 Kaggle competitions.

-Besides, the papers accepted after peer-review are high-quality knowledge in solving different machine learning tasks.
-To utilize such knowledge, we first collect papers published in top-tier conferences in the recent three years, like KDD, ICLR, NeurIPS, ICML, EMNLP, and domain-specific journal like Bioinformatics.
+Besides, the papers accepted after peer-review are high-quality prior knowledge in solving different data science tasks.
+To utilize such knowledge, we first collect papers published in top-tier conferences in the recent three years from arXiv, like KDD, ICLR, NeurIPS, ICML, EMNLP, and domain-specific journal like Bioinformatics.
 For each paper, the meta information (including title, author, abstract, and keywords) and main content are preserved, from which we obtain the prepared paper knowledge.